Te Āhei ki te pūtea tiaki Ara Wai

 - a project that may lead to a conflict of interest for us as a consent authority

-- activity or work that has already been started or completed
+- an activity or work that has already been started or completed

 - projects on public land

-- fencing or planting which is a condition of a current or future resource consent - grant agreements for successful applicants will include a clause noting fencing and native planting supported by council grants cannot be used to secure subdivision consent for a 10-year period.
+- fencing or planting which is a condition of a current or future resource consent - grants cannot be used to secure subdivision consent for a 10-year period.

 Is the information on this page helpful?